 Specific advantages of the operating system – garnered by comments from BSD users – include the following:

 This OS is centered, first and foremost, on its community.
 Although corporations use the operating system and, at times, assist with its development, the integrity of the community approach is maintained at all times.
 Interaction occurs between veteran and rookie users on forums and through Internet Relay Chat (IRC).
 Advice is dispersed through email newsletters as well.
 A Core Team is elected by the community for monitoring and management, but it mostly resolves conflicts between developers rather than steering the direction of the OS.

-When people talk about stability in an operating system, they often simply mean that it is unlikely to crash.
+When people talk about an operating system’s stability, they mean that it is unlikely to crash.
 This OS goes beyond that expectation.
 When you upgrade the software, you don’t have to do the same for users.
-The appearance is never changed for aesthetic purposes; instead, it is adapted when there is a strong argument for making changes.
+The appearance is never changed for aesthetic purposes; instead, it is adapted with a strong argument for making changes.
 Any new version of the OS is capable of running code from previous versions as well.
 All aspects of the system and kernel are developed as one package to avoid upgrading difficulties.

 FreeBSD was one of the first operating systems to adopt the LLVM infrastructure.
-A number of developers within the community also contribute to LLVM, making both projects stronger and more integrated.
-Outgrowths of the OS, including the desktop offering PC-BSD and the firewall pfSense, are created in collaboration with the most recent operating system version as well.
+Several developers within the community also contribute to LLVM, making both projects stronger and more integrated.
+Outgrowths of the OS, including the desktop offering PC-BSD and the firewall pfSense, are created in collaboration with the most recent operating system version.

 You have full access to a library of independent applications.
-If the community is in disagreement about the latest versions of certain programs, you are able to choose which version you want.
-Unlike some competitive operating systems, there is a set folder for independently developed applications, making it simple to clean a server of any and all installations as desired.
+If the community disagrees about the latest versions of certain programs, you can choose which version you want.
+Unlike some competitive operating systems, there is a set folder for independently developed applications, making it simple to clean a server of all installations as desired.